 By tradition, Japan isn’t a coffee-drinking country.
 The Eastern Asian nation, where the preparation of matcha green tea is ceremonial, is actually better known for its tea culture.
 However, in the 1960s Japan started to consume it more and more, and since then grabbing a coffee has become an everyday staple.

 Although Japan does cultivate its own coffee, mostly in the Ogasawara islands and in the prefectures of Nagasaki, Miyazaki, Kagoshima, and Okinawa, the country also imports coffee beans.
 And a lot of them.

 In fact, Japan’s second-biggest coffee trading partner is Colombia, where we’re based.
 In 2019, Japan imported $196 million worth of coffee from the Latin American country.

-On this note, we thought we’d share our expertise on importing green coffee beans into Japan, to help you on your coffee buying journey.
+On this note, as international coffee suppliers, we thought we’d share our expertise on importing green coffee beans into Japan, to help you on your coffee buying journey.